rgwood/dotfiles/notes/ssh.md

 `ssh-keygen` to create new key

-`ssh-copy-id` to copy an ID to a remote computer.
+`ssh-copy-id username@remote-host` to copy an ID to a remote computer.

-`ssh-copy-id username@remote-host`